SeniyaGaje/SeniyaGaje/README.md

 I'm a software engineering student driven by a passion for crafting impactful solutions that blend creativity and technology.
 Always eager to explore cutting-edge tools and frameworks, I strive to develop high-quality, user-focused applications.

 ---

-## 📌 About Me
-- 🎯 **Focused on:** IoT, AI, Embedded Systems, and Full-Stack Development
-- 💡 **Currently Working on:** A Smart Plug Project using ESP32, Firebase, and Flutter
-- 🏆 **Certifications:**
-  - Oracle Academy - Database Design
-  - LinkedIn Guidance Session (MIT)
-- 🎮 **Fun Fact:** I enjoy gaming and experimenting with hardware hacks!

----